dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 Save this in ``asr/test/test_example.py`` and run

 .. code-block:: console
+   :caption: In: asr/

    $ pytest -k test_example

-As you will see the test we just wrote ran and checked out (hopefully).
+   ...
+   asr/test/test_example.py .
+   ...

+Yay a dot!
+That means that the test ran successfully.
+A failed test would be marked with "F".
 The option ``-k`` matches all tests with the given pattern and only run those that match.
 More advanced logical expressions like ``-k "not test_example"`` are also allowed.
+If we want more verbose output we can also add the option ``-v``.
 To see all options of pytest do:

 .. code-block:: console